Fire Safety Speakers

 Fire Safety for Older Adults

-Do you know a child who displays an interest in fire or fire setting?
-This program includes parent and child interviews, education, and referral for help as necessary.
-It is presented in two sessions lasting a total of five hours.
-The program networks with Juvenile Justice, the board of Education, the County Fire Marshal, the Department of Social Services and concerned parents.
+Do you know a child who has interest in fire or fire setting?
+This program includes parent and child interviews, education and referrals for intervention as necessary.
+It is given in three sessions lasting one hour each.
+The program networks with the Department of Juvenile Services, the Board of Education, the County Fire Marshalls Office, the Department of Social Services and concerned parents.

 The Fire Department can provide assistance to any citizen that can not afford to purchase a smoke alarm or needs help installing one.
 If you have questions about smoke alarms or need assistance call (410) 222-8303 for help.
 Smoke alarms can be provided for free and will be installed by Fire Department personnel.
 When available, State and Federal grants are used to provide visual smoke alarms for the hearing impaired.

 This classroom presentation teaches citizens and employees to be aware of and familiar with fire extinguishers as part of a building’s fire safety system.
-The program does not include hands-on training but does include a multi-media presentation with literature.
+The program includes hands-on training.